equinix/terraform-provider-equinix/website/docs/r/project.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the Project on Packet.net
-* `payment_method_id` - The UUID of payment method for this project.
+* `payment_method_id` - The UUID of payment method for this project that belongs to the same organization_id.
 If you keep it empty, Packet API will pick your default Payment Method.
 * `organization_id` - The UUID of Organization under which you want to create the project.
 If you leave it out, the project will be create under your the default Organization of your account.
 * bgp_config - Optional BGP settings.
 Refer to [Packet guide for BGP](https://support.packet.com/kb/articles/bgp).